Student Agenda

 Principal's Message

 It is with great enthusiasm and hope that I welcome everyone in the community as I look forward to serving you based on the three guiding pillars: Listening, Learning, and Living in Faith.
-The pastoral theme of 2023-2024 academic year is “Speaking with the Heart.”
+The pastoral theme of 2024-2025 academic year is “Living in Hope.”
 As we focus on this main theme and the Catholic Graduate Expectations during the school year, I will strive to model as well encourage everyone in the school community to listen carefully and share the God-given talents and time in service of each other.

 Please take time to review the content of this student handbook with your child/children and explain to them the importance of following the Code of Conduct.